Skip to main content

 Cause: child work is being recorded outside the lemma.trace() callback, so the SDK cannot attach it to the root trace.
 Fix: make lemma.trace() the boundary around the whole agent run, and record tools, generations, and spans inside that callback.

 Across queues, workers, or separate services, start a new top-level trace and pass the same threadId / userId so turns remain connected.
 If one logical agent execution spans multiple processes, prefer recording the final trace in the coordinator that has the complete input, output, tools, and model calls.
 Debug with Debug mode: compare logs from the request handler and any background worker.
-If the child work runs after the lemma.trace() callback has returned, it will not attach to the active trace.
-Move the recording into the callback, or pass IDs and use the detached record* helpers from the coordinator.
+If the child work runs after the lemma.trace() callback has returned, it will not attach to the root trace automatically.
+Move the recording into the callback, or pass trace/span IDs and use the detached record* helpers from the coordinator.

 Tool calls are missing